parsa-epfl/cloudsuite/README.md

 # CloudSuite 4.0 #

-**This branch is WIP and contains the upcoming release of CloudSuite v4.0.
+**This branch contains the release of CloudSuite v4.0.
 If you are looking for CloudSuite 3, please checkout the [CSv3][CSv3] branch.**

 [CloudSuite][csp] is a benchmark suite for cloud services.
 The fourth release consists of ten applications that have been selected based on their popularity in today's datacenters.
 The benchmarks are based on real-world software